-When it comes to the quality of life for our loved ones with Alzheimer’s disease or other forms of dementia, the right memory care community can make all the difference in their happiness and longevity.
+When it comes to the quality of life for our loved ones with Alzheimer’s disease or early-stage dementia, the right memory care community can make all the difference in their happiness and longevity.
 Two predominant care models are often contrasted in every families’ search: the person-centered approach and the traditional approach.
 Understanding the key differences between both of these approaches can help you make the most informed choice for your loved one.

 Here’s a deeper dive into how these approaches differ as well as how you can make a decision with confidence in the Highland Park, IL area.